bdenney/phase-1-map-find-filter-reduce-practice/find-filter-map.md

 # Extra Practice for Find, Filter, Map

+- Create a function called `firstHalloweenAfter` that takes in year as an argument and returns the first Halloween movie released on or after that year.
+If no movie is found, return the ominous string "He will return...".
+You **must** use `array.find()`!

 - Create a function called `findMichael` that returns an array of the movies in `HALLOWEEN_MOVIES` that contain the string `Michael Myers`.
 You **must** use `array.filter()`!

 - Create a function called `newHalloweenMovies` that takes one argument called that is a year.
 Return an array of all movies that were released **after** the given year.
 You **must** use `array.filter()`!